pbroome4VT/Payload/README.md

 pip3 must be installed and is likely not installed on the beaglebone by default.
 To install, run

 > sudo apt-get install python3-pip

+hdmi audio and video cape must be disabled in the /boot/uEnv.txt file in order to use UART5 for the tranciever

 ### Payload Software
 Install the payload software by entering